-Robot Schedule has gone mobile with a new web user interface that is easy to deploy, allows secure mobile access, and has new functionality allowing greater insight into your critical processes.
+Robot Schedule has gone mobile!
+Leveraging the power of HelpSystems Insite, the browser-based user interface in Robot Schedule is easy to deploy, allows secure mobile access, and has additional functionality that allows for greater insight into your critical processes.

 Let’s look at how the web user interface can make a difference in managing your job schedule.